Diploma in Hypnotherapy (practitioner level)

 - The YHT Certificate of NLP skills

-(Wondering why all schools seem to give different qualifications?
+(Wondering why all schools seem to give different certificates?
 It's explained here.)
 Our certification means you have all you need to register at Practitioner level with one of the professional bodies which accredit our course, obtain professional insurance and begin to work as a Hypnotherapist.
 If you choose to join the GHR you will also receive their industry based award the General Qualification in Hypnotherapy Practice (GQHP).

 Support during and after your study